Marijuana-Related Emergency Room Visits Have Tripled In Colorado Since Legalization

 The Bad Trip

-While it’s generally considered impossible to overdose on cannabis (at least to the point that it’s fatal or even likely to cause acute health problems), according to addiction center Desert Hope, it is quite possible to ingest so much that you have a bad experience.
+While it’s generally considered impossible to overdose on cannabis — at least to the point that usage turns fatal, or even likely to cause acute health problems — according to addiction center Desert Hope, it is quite possible to ingest so much that you have a bad experience.

-Pot users have known forever that smoking (or otherwise ingesting) too much pot too soon can lead to paranoia, hallucinations, and even heart palpitations.
+Pot users have known forever that smoking — or otherwise ingesting — too much pot too soon can lead to paranoia, hallucinations, and even heart palpitations.

 There’s another wrinkle as well.
-While users who inhaled too much cannabis (usually through smoking it) account for some pot-related ER visits, most got there from so-called “edibles.”
+While users who inhaled too much cannabis, usually through smoking it, account for some pot-related ER visits, most ended up there from so-called “edibles.”
 Edibles are cannabis-infused food products, such as candies or cookies.

 The problem is that users don’t always know how big of a dose of edibles to take.
 What’s more, edibles take a couple of hours to work, and impatient users may take more than they should.
-Long story short, users are ingesting too much pot via edibles, having bad freakouts, and turning up in emergency rooms.
+Long story short, users are ingesting too much pot via edibles, having undesirable results, and turning up in emergency rooms.

-Those symptoms generally go away after a few hours, but not all new users (or even not-new users) know that.
-And there’s nothing the emergency room can do about a bad trip anyway.
+Those symptoms generally go away after a few hours, but not all new users — or veteran users — know that.
+And there’s little that the emergency room can do about a bad trip, anyway.

 Unfortunately, says Dr. Andrew A. Monte, an emergency medicine physician at UCHealth University of Colorado Hospital, he’s seen at least one patient commit suicide while under the effects of cannabis edibles.
-Others who have never had psychiatric problems have turned up acutely psychotic.
+Others who have never had psychiatric problems have turned up acting acutely psychotic.
 And of course, the problem of small children getting into cannabis edibles cannot be overstated.

 The Mystery Vomiting Disease

 Another problem, apart from acute “overdosing,” is manifesting in long-term, heavy cannabis users, says Business Insider.
 The users, seemingly out of nowhere, manifest a bizarre illness in which they have indescribable stomach pain and uncontrollable vomiting.
-The only relief for “cannabis hyperemesis syndrome,” as it’s being called, seems to be hot baths, and as of this writing, doctors are baffled about how to address it.
+The only relief for “cannabis hyperemesis syndrome,” as it’s being called, seems to be hot baths.
+As of this writing, doctors are baffled about how to address it.

 The Takeaway

-Calling marijuana use “harmless” may be a bit of a stretch, concludes a team of doctors in their new study published this week in the Annals of Internal Medicine.
-And while no one is calling for reversing legalization, doctors recommend, at the very least that pot retailers be up-front with customers about the possible side-effects.
+Calling marijuana use “harmless” may be a bit of a stretch, a conclusion reached by a team of doctors in their new study published in the Annals of Internal Medicine.
+And while few are calling for reversing legalization, doctors recommend, at the very least, that pot retailers be up-front with customers about the possible side-effects.
 They also call for stricter labeling of edibles, reminding users that everyone reacts differently to different amounts of eaten cannabis, and that caution is in order.